skip to primary navigation skip to content

 My research interests lie in the intersections between: dialogic education, philosophies of Islamic education, 'Southern' theory, i.e. critical and indigenous research methodologies and identity/personhood/character education.
 I am particularly interested in ontological, epistemological and theoretical frameworks and how these influence classroom practice.
 My research is driven by a commitment to community-led educational initiatives generating innovative educational practice.
 As such, my research tends to be interwoven with sustainable teacher professional development (TPD).

-I have over twenty-five years of experience teaching in and leading Islamic schools in the UK.
+I have over thirty years of experience teaching in and leading Islamic schools in the UK.
 I have expertise in curriculum development, and have developed and taught teacher professional development courses on Islamic education: philosophies, pedagogies and practices.

 Academic Areas/Links